THE SCIENCE

 Reishi (Ganoderma lucidum)

 Reishi has one of the larger human literatures, and it is a useful lesson in honesty.
-A 2016 Cochrane systematic review (Jin et al., Cochrane Database of Systematic Reviews) of five randomised trials with 373 cancer patients concluded that the evidence for reishi as a standalone treatment was limited, while noting it was generally well tolerated.
-On the metabolic side, Klupp et al. (2016, Scientific Reports) ran a double-blind, placebo-controlled trial of 3 grams per day of reishi extract in 84 people and found no significant effect on the cardiovascular and metabolic markers measured.
+Klupp et al. (2016, Scientific Reports) ran a double-blind, placebo-controlled trial of 3 grams per day of reishi extract in 84 people and found no significant effect on the cardiovascular and metabolic markers measured.
 We include null results like this on purpose.
 The honest reading is that reishi is well studied and well tolerated, but human outcomes are mixed and far from settled.
 More on the reishi page.

-The honest bottom line: lion’s mane has the most encouraging small human cognition trials, reishi has the broadest but most mixed human literature, and maitake is the least tested in people.
+The honest bottom line: lion’s mane has the most encouraging small human cognition trials, and reishi has the broadest but most mixed human literature.
 We would rather tell you that than imply certainty that does not exist.

 How Ffyngau puts this into practice

 Everything above sets the standard we hold ourselves to.
-We grow our mushrooms in Wrexham, use fruiting bodies rather than grain-grown mycelium, dual extract every batch so both the beta-glucans and the triterpenes make it into the jar, and we state the dose on the label.
-You can see how this comes together in Grym Coffee, with a minimum 750mg of extract per serving.
-Welsh grown.
-Properly dosed.
+We source our mushrooms from The Fungi Folks in Chepstow, Wales, use fruiting bodies rather than grain-grown mycelium, and extract them properly so the compounds that matter make it into the bottle.
+You can see how this comes together in Grym Drops Reishi, our first product.
+Welsh brand.

 Ffyngau products are food supplements.
 They are not intended to diagnose, treat, cure or prevent any disease.
 If you are pregnant, breastfeeding or taking medication, consult a healthcare professional before use.